TESRSkywind/SkywindProjectiles/docs.md

 * `normal` -- assume that the cast direction is along Y axis.
 Then this parameter defines cast direction for this spawn group.
 Default: [0,1,0], i.e. along Y axis too.
 It is not necessary to have it unitized.
 * `rotDelta` -- rotate launched projectile to this angles.
 Default: [0,0].
 * `rotRnd` -- maximal random angles offset.
 Default: [0,0].
+* `NewProjType` -- which new types created projectile could have.
+This is an object with these keys:
+  * `Emitter` -- key of emitter type
+  * `Homing` -- key of homing type

 ### Emitters